Using UnCSS and grunt-uncss with WordPress

 14. Has anyone attempted this with a site running WooCommerce?
 My specific concern is the new endpoint structure which eliminated certain pages…

-15. AshWhiting avatar
+15. AshWhiting Avatar

 AshWhiting